Giménez homer in 9th gives Guardians 5-3 win over Twins

 The Twins outhomered the Guardians 10-2 in the series.

-Cleveland won three of five in the series and trails Minnesota by a game in the AL Central.
-The teams don’t meet again until September.

-The Twins took a 3-1 lead into the eighth and four Minnesota pitchers were working on a one-hitter.
+Thanks to José Miranda's three-run double in the third, the Twins took a 3-1 lead into the eighth.
 Thornburg retired the first batter but hit Giménez with a pitch and walked Franmil Reyes and Sandy León to load the bases.

 Shortstop Carlos Correa made a diving stop of Myles Straw’s sharply hit grounder.
 Giménez scored and Reyes came home when Correa threw wildly to third to tie the game.